microsoft/RTVS-docs/installation.md

 layout: default
 ---

-# Install R Tools for Visual Studio
+# Installation and Getting Started

 R Tools for Visual Studio is a free extension for Visual Studio 2015 that brings the Visual Studio IDE experience to R users.
 This is a release candidate